nilanetwork/nilanetworktoken/README.md

-# This is the solidity code written to deploy Nila Network token on Binance Smart Chain.
+# This is the solidity code written to deploy the Nila Network token on Binance Smart Chain.